Codeception/Codeception/docs/09-Data.md

 ?>
 ```

-`haveInDatabase` method does nothing then inserts into database a row with provided values.
+`haveInDatabase` inserts into database a row with provided values.
 A record that was added will be deleted in the end of a test.
 In `MongoDB` module we have similar [`haveInCollection`](http://codeception.com/docs/modules/MongoDb#haveInCollection) method.

 ## Conclusion